CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Design
 We will need to be able to write schedules to a local save and then be able to send it to other applications.
-We will need to research how to connect from this app to others.
+We will need to research how to connect from this app to others without altering the formatting or data within the file.
+Furthermore, we must provide a concise, accurate representation of the students model schedule for printing/sharing.
 ### QA
 Attempt to export the schedule.
 Export needs to be in proper format (ie pdf, txt,...).
 If the exported file is properly formatted then